Stanley G. Tate Florida Prepaid College Plan

-The largest and one of the oldest prepaid tuition plans in the country, Florida Prepaid College Plan is helping over one million Florida families save and lock in the future cost of attending Florida's public institutions.
+The largest and longest running prepaid tuition program in the country, the Stanley G. Tate Florida Prepaid College Program has helped over one million Florida families save for college and lock in the future cost of attending Florida's public institutions.
+The value of the plan can be used at any qualified institution nationwide.

 - State agencyFlorida Prepaid College Board